Understanding Market Trends: Bear and Bull Market

 I also realized that in addition to making sense of the most common investment terms and knowing the best trades to learn, investors (especially beginners) have to understand that the stock market is volatile.
 It can change quickly and unexpectedly, so if you’re in the game, you have to be able to take on some risk and roll with the punches.

 Although it’s true that we’ve been experiencing a strong economy since the 2008 financial crash, it’s clear that we cannot get too comfortable.
 That’s why we have to recognize market trends, and know how we will react when we meet them.
 In particular, we’ll be talking about the bear market and bull market.

-In a nutshell, the bear and bull market describe how the market is doing.
-Essentially, it indicates the direction the market is going, either up or down.
+In a nutshell, the bear market and bull market describe how the market is doing.
+Essentially, they indicate the direction the market is going, either up or down.